hyperpy/hypercore-crypto/CODE_OF_CONDUCT.rst

 The Datpy community works towards providing a welcoming environment where participants are treated with dignity and respect and are free to be themselves.
-We encourage all participants to approach the Librehosters network with an open and positive attitude, engaging constructively with others at all times.
+We encourage all participants to approach the Datpy network with an open and positive attitude, engaging constructively with others at all times.